kyrabrown/webware-sink-em/sink-em/README.md

 # How to run:

 1. CD into sink-em
-2. run "npm run dev"
+2. run "npm install"
-3. in another terminal, run node server.js
+3. run "npm run dev"
 4. open two tabs at http://localhost:5173/ (or whatever link npm run dev gave you)
 5. you are set up!